 - 1 teaspoon cinnamon

-- 1 teaspoon pumpkin pie spice (if no pumpkin pie spice you can use cinnamon as a substitute)
+- 1 teaspoon pumpkin pie spice if no pumpkin pie spice you can use cinnamon as a substitute

-- ½ cup fine unsweetened coconut flakes, plus more for rolling if desired
+- ½ cup fine unsweetened coconut flakes plus more for rolling if desired

 - In a bowl, mix together the butter, sugar, vanilla extract and pumpkin puree until smooth.

 - Add and stir in the flour, salt, baking soda, baking powder and spices.
+Fold in the coconut.

 - Cover and chill the dough for 30 minutes to overnight.

-- Roll the dough into balls (approximately 2 tablespoons for each cookie).
+- Preheat oven to 350 degrees.
+Lightly grease or line a baking sheet with parchment paper.
+Roll the dough into balls (approximately 2 tablespoons for each cookie).
 Roll dough balls in additional coconut if desired before placing on the baking sheet.
 Continue making dough balls and placing on cookie sheet, leaving a couple of inches of space in between each cookie.